 - Frequency & Purpose: Some money transfer companies work well if you need to make a one time large transfer, like paying tuition or buying a property.
 Other services were designed for small businesses to make frequent, small transfers.
 So, when looking at your various options, the first thing you should do is determine how often you’re going need to transfer money.

 - Transfer fees: To determine how expensive a certain service is, you should inquire about their fees.
 One way international money transfer firms make money is by charging a transfer fee.
 The transfer fee is generally a flat fee, between £5 or £10.
 Some firms waive this fee entirely.
+Certain providers offer service and tools to help detect optimal timing for the transfer.
+Depending on transfer amount and service quality – savings might outweigh fees.

 - Exchange rate: If you’ve ever been inside a bank or store that offers currency exchange, you’re probably familiar with the concept of exchange rate.
 Exchange rate is how much currency you’ll get when you exchange it with another currency.
 These rates are set by banks but the exchange rate you’ll receive from a money transfer service will almost certainly be less favorable to you.
 That’s another way, in addition to transfer fees, international money transfer services make money.